rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 ## 26-Post Billing Charges on windows 1 and 2

 1. getTransactionCode
 Use this API to find the required transaction Code.
 For testing purpose we require transaction Sub Group value `FOD` where by you will need to find transaction Code `2800`.
 Make sure this inserted into environment Variable `TransactionCode`.
+Kindly note that transactionCodes should be created with manualPost tag which is true.
+Only these transaction Codes can be used at preset to be able to post through OHIP.

 2. Post charges (2800) to the window 2.
 The amount can be of your choice

 3. getTransactionCode
 Use this API to find the required transaction Code.
 For testing purpose we require transaction Sub Group value `COM` where by you will need to find transaction Code `5000`.
-Make sure this inserted into environment Variable `TransactionCode`
+Make sure this inserted into environment Variable `TransactionCode`.
+Kindly note that transactionCodes should be created with manualPost tag which is true.
+Only these transaction Codes can be used at preset to be able to post through OHIP.

 4. Post charges (5000) to the window 1.
 The amount can be of your choice